nationalparkservice/iyore/README.md

 iyore is Python 2 and 3 cross-compatible, and depends only on the `future` package (which allows the cross-compatibility).

-To install iyore, just run `pip install iyore`.
+~~To install iyore, just run `pip install iyore`.~~

+Since pip's Terms of Service prohibit hosting content that is "intended for use by a government end-user as defined in part 772 of the United States Export Administration Regulations", which regulates the export of weapons technology such as chemical lasers, splat quenching, intrinsic magnetic gradiometers, and open-source Python code, iyore is, for now, only installable this way:

+`pip install --extra-index-url https://nationalparkservice.github.io/iyore/packages/ iyore`

 If you want to run the tests (which are extensive, but not complete), clone this repository, `cd` into it, and run `python setup.py test`,